SamChatfield/Pathfinding/README.md

 # Pathfinding
 A simulator for single and multi agent pathfinding.

-Originally created for the final assignment of The University of Birmingham Computer Science module 'Robot Programming' where the application of this pathfinding was for robots in a mock warehouse system.
+Originally created for the final assignment of the University of Birmingham, School of Computer Science first year module 'Robot Programming' where the application of this pathfinding was route planning of robots in a mock warehouse system.